james131989/goindex-extended/README.md

-#### 🚨If you want to Access the Google drive of the arhive, follow the steps below
+#### 🚨If you want to Access the Google drive of the archive, follow the steps below

 1) Join this [google group](https://groups.google.com/g/swiftiesworld)